shubhv1210/pdf-to-xml/README.md

 ## Deployment

-The application is currently deployed using Vercel, providing excellent performance and scalability.
+The application is deployed on Vercel and is live at [https://pdf-to-xml-converter-lilac.vercel.app/](https://pdf-to-xml-converter-lilac.vercel.app/), providing excellent performance and scalability.

 ### Deployment Options